RI-SE/SAVANT/trainit/README.md

     --patience 30 \
     --save-period 10
 ```
-- More epochs for convergence
+- More epochs for convergence (not always needed)
 - Caching for speed
 - Checkpointing for safety
 - Higher patience to avoid premature stopping